Qiskit/qiskit_sphinx_theme/README.md

-# qiskit_sphinx_theme
+# qiskit-sphinx-theme
-The Sphinx theme for the Qiskit documentation.
+The Sphinx themes for Qiskit and Qiskit Ecosystem documentation.

 ### Warning: new theme migration

-In qiskit-sphinx-theme 1.13, we migrated the theme from Pytorch to Furo, which brings several improvements.
+In qiskit-sphinx-theme 1.13, we added the new `qiskit` theme, which migrates from Pytorch to Furo for several improvements. qiskit-sphinx-theme 1.14 added the `qiskit-ecosystem` theme.
 The old Pytorch theme will be removed in qiskit-sphinx-theme 2.0, which we expect to release in July or August 2023.

 See the section [Migrate from old Pytorch theme to new theme](#migrate-from-old-pytorch-theme-to-new-theme) for migration instructions.

 ## Overview

 This repository hosts three things:
-- Qiskit Sphinx theme (located in the `src/` folder)
+- Qiskit Sphinx themes (located in the `src/` folder)
 - Example Docs (located in the `example_docs/` folder)
 - Qiskit Docs Guide (located in the `docs_guide/` folder)

-The Qiskit Sphinx Theme is the theme used by Qiskit Documentation (https://qiskit.org/documentation/) and Qiskit Ecosystem projects.
+The Qiskit Sphinx Themes are the themes used by Qiskit Documentation (https://qiskit.org/documentation/) and Qiskit Ecosystem projects.

 The Example Docs is a minimal Sphinx project that is used for testing the Qiskit Sphinx Theme.
 Every pull request will trigger [a GitHub workflow](https://github.com/Qiskit/qiskit_sphinx_theme/blob/main/.github/workflows/main.yml) that builds the Example Docs to make sure the changes do